 The length of words should be the first thing you consider.
 To name a few, Vietnamese words are likely to be 1.5 to 2 times longer than those in English while one English word is about 1.8 to 2 times shorter than the equivalent words in Japanese.
-The differences between word length result in a change in the whole layout of the post.
-What’s more, if the posts are too long after translated, it might affect the reading interest of the audience.
+The differences in word length result in a change in the whole layout of the post.
+What’s more, if the posts are too long after being translated, it might affect the reading interest of the audience.
 No audience wants to read too many words and they won’t spend too much time reading it either.
 So you might miss out on many audiences just because of the post length.

 Some social media platforms also limit the number of characters in a post.
 Twitter, for instance, allows only 280 –character-post.
-So make sure your post includes all important information yet short enough to fit in one tweet.
+So make sure your post includes all important information yet is short enough to fit in one tweet.

-SMH (Shake my head), IRL (In real life), or TBT (Throwback Thursday) are some of the commonest English jargon used on social media, especially Instagram and Twitter.
+SMH (Shake my head), IRL (In real life), or TBT (Throwback Thursday) are some of the commonest English jargon used on social media, especially on Instagram and Twitter.
 But are they familiar with the audience around the world?
 What does TBT mean anyway in non-English speaking countries?

 So don’t forget to translate jargon on your social posts.
 You should use relatable or trending jargon in the audience’s native language to increase the engagement, not just put some random jargon they can’t understand.